The secret to being productive at work is rest breaks.

 Rest is our fuel and science says, taking regular breaks between cognitive concentration and focus can improve productivity and creative output.

 “There is virtue in work and there is virtue in rest.
 Use both and overlook neither”

 Don’t fall prey to the workplace myth of ‘if you’ve got time to take a break, you lack ambition and the right drive to succeed.’
 It’s a guilt trip that’s not worth its weight.
 Spending your time more wisely is far more effective for your productivity and overall success!

 There are two types of REST breaks:

 Short: these breaks are typically 3 to 5 minutes in length and require you to disengage from cognitive demanding activities.
-During this break you could get a coffee or chat to your colleague down the hall.
+During this break, you could get a coffee or chat with your colleague down the hall.
 Try to avoid checking your social media feeds or browsing the web as these tasks, although sometimes relaxing, can demand cognitive output.